tonynagyeurope/solidity-library/README.md

     npx hardhat test

+## CI/CD and gas report

+GitHub Actions for each push and pull request:

+  - Runs tests (npx hardhat test).
+  - Checks gas costs and uploads gas-report.txt as an artifact (available for download in the Actions tab).

 ## Contributing

 Contributions are welcome!
 To contribute:

-    Fork the repository.
+    - Fork the repository.
-    Create a new branch for your feature or bug fix.
+    - Create a new branch for your feature or bug fix.
-    Commit your changes with clear messages.
+    - Commit your changes with clear messages.
-    Submit a pull request detailing your changes.
+    - Submit a pull request detailing your changes.

 Please adhere to the existing coding standards and document your code with NatSpec comments where appropriate.